 - Not just for illegal use.
 Though privacy coins are sometimes associated with illegal activities, they also serve an important purpose in the age of identity theft, data mining and other forms of digital surveillance.

 - Availability.
-Zcash is widely available on a variety of well-known cryptocurrency exchanges, which makes it easily accessible to new cryptocurrency traders and also provides increased legitimacy and credibility to the coin.
+Zcash is widely available on a variety of well-known cryptocurrency exchanges, which makes it easily accessible to new cryptocurrency investors and also provides increased legitimacy and credibility to the coin.

 - The Zcash Foundation.
-The foundation is a nonprofit entity with a mission to maintaining and improving the Zcash protocol.
-It’s funded by the blockchain itself, thanks to the donation of a portion of the Zcash Founders’ Reward.
+The foundation is a non-profit entity with a mission to maintaining and improving the Zcash protocol.
+It is funded by the blockchain itself, thanks to the donation of a portion of the Zcash Founders’ Reward.

 - Partnerships.
-Zcash has partnered with Ethereum to help introduce zk-SNARKS to the larger platform as part of the Byzantium upgrade.
-It also partnered with JPMorgan to introduce a zero-knowledge security layer (ZSL) into JPMorgan’s Quorum blockchain.
+Zcash has partnered with Ethereum to help introduce ZK-snarks to the larger platform as part of the byzantium upgrade.
+It also partnered with JPMorgan to introduce a zero-knowledge security layer (ZSL) into JPMorgan’s Quorom blockchain.